MikaelYohannes/MikaelYohannes/README.md

 * Computer Science Student at the University of Lethbridge

 ## 🔭 Currently working on
-  - A full-stack Python application that updates enterprise-scale Network devices on changes in location.
+  - A full-stack Python application that monitors and tracks network devices.
-  - Obtaning various certificates including Cisco's CCNA and Microsoft's AZ900.
+  - Obtaning various certificates including Cisco's CCNA and Google.

 ## Featured Projects
+  - **[Portfolio Website]**(https://tmikael.dev) - React + Tailwind design deployed on vercel.
+  - **Monitoring Dash** - Python based monitoring application that keeps track of network devices.
+Utilizes fastAPI to serve an interactive frontend built with react.
   - **Black Jack Game** - HTML/CSS frontend and C++ backend with Oat++ endpoints, playable via a web browser.
   - **City and Car 3D render** - Built using C++ and OpenGL.
   - **Text-based adventure Game** - Playable C++ build adventure game with various weapons, opponents and locations.